KenSchae/documentation/README.md

 This repo contains markdown files that provide documentation for my own reference.
 I guess in the old days I would have a blog where I write articles with this information, today I use GitHub.

+Some of the documents are fleshed out, many are just fragments.